-- 1. Complete the updated strategic direction of the Trust. - 2.
-Agree and begin the Growth Plan for the Trust, particularly in relation to high needs and SEND provision. - 3.
-Alongside Growth Plan, review leadership and school improvement capacity at the Trust, including a succession management plan.
+- 1. Complete the five-year strategic plan. - 2.
+Begin to put into place the actions agreed on the Trust growth plan. - 3.
+Review leadership and school improvement capacity at the Trust, including a succession management plan.

 Funds Held as Custodian Trustee on Behalf of Others